Beating the thermal limit of qubit initialization with a Bayesian Maxwell's demon: Maxwell's demon as a variable-strength observer

 In this paper we present a Maxwell's demon that initializes a $\ket{\downarrow}$ electron using readout.
 For long observation periods without a tunneling event, the initialization fidelity drastically improves as the demon performs a strong projective measurement onto the state $\ket{\downarrow}$.
 Conversely, for short observation periods, the initialization fidelity improves moderately, according to the amount of information extracted from the system\cite{Korotkov2003}.
 In this way, the Maxwell's demon is performing a weak measurement for $t_{\rm obs} \lesssim \rate{\uparrow}{out}^{-1}$.
 Note that the measurement is weak only if no tunneling event occurs during $t_{\rm obs}$, since otherwise an electron tunneling projects the spin state to $\ket{\uparrow}$.

-The information extracted from the system has been described by a discrete-time Bayesian update process (Section \ref{sec:bayesian_maxwell_demon} and Appendix \ref{app:bayesian}), but it can also be described by a continuous-time process.
+The information extracted from the system is described by a discrete-time Bayesian update process (Sec.~\ref{sec:bayesian_maxwell_demon} and Appendix \ref{app:bayesian}), but it can also be described by a continuous-time process.
 We define the measurement strength under continuous readout as the projection onto the $\ket{\downarrow}$ state

 We now introduce a quantum master equation to describe the evolution of the electron state $\rho(t_{\rm obs})$ under continuous measurement.

 At the readout position, the donor electron can either be loaded $(\ket{\uparrow}$ or $\ket{\downarrow})$ or unloaded $ (\ket{0})$.
 These three states now form our basis $\{ \ket{\uparrow},\ket{\downarrow},\ket{0}\}$.
 The electron state evolves according to